george0angel/drunkbird/content/example/example.md

 :::

 ::: warn
-Scripts will not be removed.
+Scripts will not be removed and will run.

 <!-- The following script will run if uncommented.
 <script>